Christology — References

 Second Temple Jewish Literature

-Philo, Josephus, DSS sectarian texts, and selected pseudepigrapha consulted for background to Christological title usage, messianic expectation, and the Son of Man tradition within Second Temple Judaism.
+Philo, Josephus, DSS sectarian texts, and selected pseudepigrapha consulted for background on Christological title usage, messianic expectation, and the Son of Man tradition.
+This literature provides historical-cultural context; it does not generate the Christological claims of this document.